40a/dotmesh/docs/dev-commands.md

 $ yarn run watch
 ```

 Now - any changes made to `templatestack/template-ui` will hot-reload.
+Changes made to template-ui must be published to npm!

 #### reset & boot errors